MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P11-Introduction-to-Realm/content.md

 The `try` keyword in the above code signals that the call to `Realm()` can *throw an error*.
 (Throwing an error is a fancy way of saying that a method can fail.)
 By using the `try!` keyword (note the exclamation point) we are indicating that we know the `Realm()` method can throw an error, but that we are sure that it will not, and therefore will not handle the error case.

 In Swift, errors are handled using the do/try/catch paradigm.
-For more information on the do/try/catch paradigm of error handling, check out this quick [tutorial](https://www.makeschool.com/tutorials/advanced-ios-development/error-handling-swift).
+For more information on the do/try/catch paradigm of error handling, check out these [lecture slides](https://www.makeschool.com/tutorials/advanced-ios-development/error-handling-swift) or read the [official documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/ErrorHandling.html).

 ##Write Transactions in Realm